-- JVETO: If set to true, a jet veto is applied.
+- 4.2.5 cuts.dat jet veto - JVETO: If set to true, a jet veto is applied.
 For processes with fully leptonic decays of the vector bosons the following criteria apply: - For vbf and ggf processes it is applied to central jets beyond the two tagging jets, where the central region is bounded by the rapidities of the two tagging jets. - For all other processes the jet veto is applied to additional jets beyond the leading-order number, ordered by decreasing transverse momentum.

-For processes with one hadronically decaying vector boson, one or two additional jets are allowed, depending on the value of SINGLE\DECAYJET.
+For processes with one hadronically decaying vector boson, one or two additional jets are allowed, depending on the value of SINGLE\DECAYJET (one jet for SINGLE\DECAYJET = 2, else two jets).

 Default is false.